sileshn/Ryzentosh/README.md

 ## Not Working ( only ones I have tried, there may be more )

+* Audio doesn't work on Tahoe with AppleALC
 * Sleep ( on Monterey )
 * Sidecar
-* Wifi ( itlwm works on Sequoia with Heliport app )
+* Wifi ( itlwm works on Sequoia & Tahoe with Heliport app )

 ## Patches, Drivers & Kexts